Aberdeen Camp |

 (1810 - 1826), Nine Mile Falls

 A North West Co. post on the east bank of the Spokane River.
+The Pacific Fur Co.'s post (see above) was built adjacent to this post in 1812, and after November 1813 was absorbed into the North West Co.'s operations.
 After 1821 it became a Hudson's Bay Co. trading post.
 (HBC records cover 1822 and 1823).
-The HBC enlarged the post in 1823 as a 130-by-122-foot log stockade with several interior buildings against the walls.
+The HBC enlarged the post in 1823 as a 130-by-122-foot log stockade with several interior buildings against the walls, which now encompassed the area of both of the original posts of 1812.
 In 1826 all operations were transferred to Fort Colvile.
 This was possibly the first permanent white settlement in the state.

 Fort Spokane (2)